 Chewy, crunchy crust.
 Rich, savory sauce.
 Browned, bubbly, stretchy cheese.
 Pizza is the epitome of comfort food and one of my favorite homemade meals.
 It is also a family winner, since the toppings can be adjusted easily for picky eaters and special diets.

-Try a BBQ chicken pizza, shrimp divan or go meatless with mushrooms and sage.
+Try a BBQ chicken pizza, shrimp divan or go meatless with mushrooms, eggs and sage.
 The possibilities are endless!
 Making your own pizza is easy and fun for the whole family.
 Here are my go to recipes for homemade pizza dough and easy pizza sauce.